RADAR-base/RADAR-K8s-Infrastructure/README.md

 # For temporary credentials and SSO
 export TF_VAR_AWS_SESSION_TOKEN=$AWS_SESSION_TOKEN
 ```

-## Configure your domain name (optional)
-To get DNS and SMTP working, you need to replace `change-me-radar-base-dummy-domain.net` with your registered second-level domain name for variable `domain_name` in `variables.tf`.

 ## Workspaces
 The definition of resources required for running RADAR-base components is located in the `cluster` directory, while other optional resources are defined in the `config` directory.
 Please treat each directory as a separate workspace and perform terraform operations individually.
 The `cluster` resources need to be created and made fully available before you proceed with the creation of the `config` ones.